Bobby Schiffer. Biography of Bobby Fisher

 Bled, A. Alekhine memorial 8 0 11 13½ out of 19 2

-Consulting party on the radio with London 0 0 1 ½ of 1
+Radio consultation party with London 0 0 1 ½ out of 1

 Copenhagen, game with B. Larsen 1 0 0 1 of 1